aharita/engineer-to-leader/docs/junior-to-senior/module-5/index.md

 **Real-world scenarios:**

 * **The Rambler:**
   * *Junior:* "Well, I tried to install the library but the version was wrong, so I looked at the docs..."
-(5 minutes later) "...so I'm still working on it."
+(Rambles for 5 minutes about their emotional journey).
   * *Senior:* "I'm working on the Auth feature.
 Hit a snag with the library version, but I have a workaround.
 Expecting to finish by EOD.
 No blockers."
+(Boring, effective).
 * **The Wall of Text:**
   * *Junior:* Writes a 500-word daily standup message detailing every function they touched.
   * *Senior:* "Yesterday: Fixed Auth Bug.
 Today: API integration.
 Blockers: None."